Jerry Jones backs Garrett, begs Dallas defense to make play

 INJURIES

+LG Connor Williams tore the anterior cruciate ligament in his right knee and is out for the season.
 No. 1 receiver Amari Cooper stayed down for a bit after taking a hit on his left knee, flipping over and landing on his back.
-Cooper said he would get checked out Friday.
-LG Connor Williams tried to come back after injuring a knee in the first half but was eventually ruled out.
-He’s a few weeks removed from arthroscopic knee surgery.
+Garrett said Cooper checked out OK and his availability would be determined.

 KEY NUMBER